Jabbawockeez

 The Jabbawockeez is an American hip-hop dance crew that rose to prominence as the winner of the first season of America's Best Dance Crew in 2008.
-Established in 2003 in San Diego, California when dancers Kevin "KB" Brewer and Joe Larot put together an innovative dance crew.
-They participated in dance competitions with the idea of disrupting the existing dance scene.
-At the time they felt that dance crews were clones of one another; were dancing to the "top" of the music instead of digging deep into the music, and they set out to do something different.
-With Jabbawockeez, they showcased freestyle dance, were able to strike a balance between dancing to the music, and dancing as an artistic expression.
+The group was established in 2003 in San Diego, California, by dancers Kevin "KB" Brewer and Joe Larot.
+They participated in dance competitions with the idea of striking a balance between dancing to the music, and dancing as an artistic expression.

-By 2004, the Jabbawockeez's members included Phil "Swagger Boy" Tayag, Ben "B-Tek" Chung, Chris "Cristyle" Gatdula, Rynan "Kid Rainen" Paguio, and Jeff "Phi" Nguyen.
+By 2004, the Jabbawockeez's members included Gary "Gee One" Kendell, Randy "DJ Wish One" Bernal, Phil "Swagger Boy" Tayag, Ben "B-Tek" Chung, Kevin "KB" Brewer, Chris "Cristyle" Gatdula, Rynan "Kid Rainen" Paguio, and Jeff "Phi" Nguyen.
 Tony "Transformer" Tran joined the crew in 2013.
 The Jabbawockeez does not have a group leader; choreography for their performances, as well as music, design choices, is made as a collective unit.